genner-lab/reproduction-temporal-trends/README.md

 ### 6: Assign taxonomy

 The taxonomy assignment step is a bit of a pain because in requires jumping back and forth between a bash (`scripts/taxonomic-assignment.sh`) and an R script (`scripts/taxonomic-assignment.R`) to process the data at different steps, and for each library.
 Follow the step numbers in the scripts.
 Process each library one at a time through all steps.
+Eventually I will turn this into one executable script, and run assignment only once on the combined outputs for all libraries.

 * [bash] Start in `scripts/taxonomic-assignment.sh`, and create Blast and Sintax databases (Step 1 in `scripts/taxonomic-assignment.sh`).
 This step only needs to be run once for all libraries.